-Should you ever find yourself in the position of spending thousands of dollars to cover up your lies, this snacking cake might make you feel better.
-It is studded with apples, cranberries and walnuts.
+This snacking cake is studded with apples, cranberries and walnuts.
 It is moist and light, and not overly filling.
 There is a hint of cinnamon in the batter, which always does well with fruit and nuts.
 This cake doesn’t taste strongly of fruit – it just adds to the overall texture and sweetness.
 It is topped with cinnamon sugar and pairs well with coffee and tea.
 It’s perfect for snacking, but would also be nice as a breakfast treat.
-And it’s very enjoyable alongside a new car manual and the assembly instructions for a Dyson vacuum cleaner.

 . . .